 What is EAM?

-Enterprise asset management (EAM) is a combination of software, systems and services used to maintain and control operational assets and equipment.
-The aim is to optimize the quality and utilization of assets throughout their lifecycle, increase productive uptime and reduce operational costs.
+Enterprise asset management (EAM) is the combination of software, systems and services that maintain and control operational assets and equipment.
+The aim of EAM is to optimize the quality and utilization of assets throughout their lifecycle, increase productive uptime and reduce operational costs.

-In the Internet of Things (IoT) era — with everything from valves to vehicles connected by sensors and systems — practitioners are incorporating advanced analytics and artificial intelligence (AI) into EAM.
-Data gathered from instrumented assets is analyzed using AI techniques.
+In the Internet of Things (IoT) era—with everything from valves to vehicles connected by sensors and systems—practitioners are incorporating advanced analytics and artificial intelligence (AI) into EAM.
+Data gathered from instrumented assets is analyzed by using AI techniques.
 The resulting insights help maintenance teams make better decisions, enhance efficiency, perform preventive maintenance and maximize investments in their physical assets.

 What is the difference between EAM and CMMS?